Victoria, the Queen of the United Kingdom of Great Britain Essay (Biography)

 The objective of this biography research paper is to research and clarify the most important points and events of the life of Queen Victoria, from examining her ancestry and youth, analyzing her reign and adult life to defining the meaning of such concept as the Victorian era and the relation of the Queen to it.

-Queen Victoria’s young years
+Queen Victoria’s Young Years

 Queen Victoria was born in 1819 to the family of Prince Edward, the Duke of Kent in the times of complicated circumstances in the royal family.
 Before she was born, her father had the title of the Duke of Kent Strathearn as the fourth son of the reigning king of the United Kingdom; he was not married and had no legitimate children.

-King George’s III expected heir to the British throne was Princess Charlotte of Wales, who died in 1817, and “the succession to the throne that seemed so satisfactory settled, now became a matter of urgent doubt”1.
+King George’s III expected heir to the British throne was Princess Charlotte of Wales, who died in 1817, and “the succession to the throne that seemed so satisfactory settled, now became a matter of urgent doubt”.

 Thus, out of confusion about the uncertainty of who was going to be the next king or queen, Queen Victoria’s father, the Duke of Kent married Princess Victoria of Saxe-Coburg-Saalfeld, and a year after that the young Victoria was born.
 Since her father was still alive and had three elder brothers, the newborn Victoria Alexandrina was the fifth in succession for the throne.